 Closure Services page.

 Copies of documents related to approval or denial of comparable benefits must be filed in the customer's paper case file.

+Substantial or supportive goods and services that are necessary for the customer to reach the identified employment goal and are arranged by a comparable benefit must be documented by an arranged service record in RHW.
+For additional information on creating service records, refer to RUG Chapter 16: Case Service Record.
+For additional information on planned services, refer to VRSM B-504-5: Planned Services.

 Documenting Comparable Benefits in ReHabWorks